“HP swapped Intel for ARM in its Envy x2 for improved performance, but the keyboard cover holds it back.”

 Turning to our more real-world oriented Handbrake test that encodes a video to H.265, the Envy x2 demonstrated that it’s not really intended for more demanding tasks.
 It took about ten and a half minutes to complete the test, which is almost twice as long as the Acer Switch 7 Black Edition with its Core i7-8550U and about 200 seconds slower than the Surface Pro 6.

 Generally speaking, we found the Envy x2 to perform well enough for the usual web browsing, Office, and media consumption tasks that tablets are usually asked to do.
-Our real complaint isn’t with the tablet’s CPU, though, but rather with HP’s decision to equip it with only 4GB of RAM.
-That’s enough for basic Windows 10 work, but open too many apps and browser tabs and things start to slow down.
+Our real complaint isn’t with the tablet’s CPU, though, but rather with HP’s decision to equip it with only 4GB of

 The Envy x2 suffers greatly in the gaming department thanks to the Intel HD 615 integrated graphics built into the low-power CPU